By Glen C. Strathy

-In her book The Readers' Advisory Guide to Genre Fiction, librarian Joyce G. Saricks applies takes this approach to grouping some of the most popular genres of books.
-For instance, under the banner of Emotional stories are those designed to produce the feeling of...
+In her book The Readers' Advisory Guide to Genre Fiction, librarian Joyce G. Saricks applies takes this approach to grouping some of the most popular genres of books according to the type of intellectual or emotional experience they give their readers.
+The major categories include...

 These are fast-paced, edge-of-your-seat stories that produce a particular feeling of thrill or excitement.
 Genres in this category include